mei10101/mei10101/README.md

 ### Hi there 👋

-- 🌱 I'm not learning anything im dumb
+- I'm not learning anything im dumb
-- YOUR MOM
-- minecraft has peaked in 1957
+- disc is Yoimiya10101#8169